papillonbee/Papillonbee/README.md

 # echolator
-A bot who will be your echo and your calculator at the same time!
-Add echolator at
+A bot who will be your echo and your calculator at the same time!\n Add echolator at